sangcongtruong/hometask/README.md

        java --version
 *Your version should be 18 or above.*

-### Browser (tested Firefox 135)
+### Browser
-- **Download Firefox:** Get the latest version from the Mozilla Firefox download page.
-- **Verification:** Make sure Firefox is updated to version 135 or above (check under "About Firefox").
+Tested on below browsers:
+- *Firefox version 135*
+- *Chrome version 133*
+- *Edge version 133*
 ### Operating System (macOS Monterey)
-Although the project should run on any operating system, it has been tested on: macOS Monterey 12.7.6
+Although the project should run on any operating system, it has been tested on:
+- *macOS Monterey 12.7.6*
+- *Windows 10*
 ## How to Run Tests
 1. **Clone the Repository:**
    Clone the repository to your local machine.